Newly Diagnosed with Diabetes? Get your free diabetes beginner's guide, available in English and Spanish.

 Daniel Trecroci

-Dan has written about diabetes for more than 20 years.
-He was one of Diabetes Health's first recruits, and throughout his 10 + years as Managing Editor he wrote/published thousands of articles and helped establish Diabetes Health as the premiere resource for people with diabetes.
-He later became the Content Manager for OneTouchGold—Johnson & Johnson/LifeScan’s official digital publication for its metering-technology customers.
-Under his leadership, OneTouchGold received the Web Marketing Association’s award for “Best Health & Wellness" web site.
-Dan has also written for the Diabetes Research Institute, dLife, diaTribe, Healthline, CareDx, Pendulum Therapeutics, and Hero Bread.
+Daniel Trecroci has been writing about diabetes for over 20 years.
+As one of the original team members at Diabetes Health, he spent more than a decade as Managing Editor, publishing thousands of articles and helping to establish the outlet as a leading resource for people living with diabetes.
+He later served as Content Manager for OneTouchGold, Johnson & Johnson/LifeScan’s official digital publication.
+Under his leadership, OneTouchGold earned the Web Marketing Association’s award for “Best Health & Wellness” website.
+Daniel has also written for Diabetes Research Institute, dLife, diaTribe, Healthline, CareDx, Pendulum Therapeutics, and Hero Bread.